Gunpowder Plot explained: What is bonfire night and why do we celebrate it with fireworks? Guy Fawkes Night 2022

 Bonfire Night commemorates the group of Catholic plotters who attempted to blow up the Houses of Parliament in London back in 1605 in a plan now known as the ‘Gunpowder Plot’.
 With the help of Guido (Guy) Fawkes, a radicalised former soldier, the crew attempted to blow up King James I, the Prince of Wales and the Houses of Parliament.

-Following decades of religious war dating back to the previous century, this motivated Robert Catesby - the leader of the operation - to recruit Fawkes and have him take care of the 1604 operation to dig a mine underneath parliament in summer.
+Following decades of religious war dating back to the previous century, this motivated Robert Catesby - the operation’s leader - to recruit Fawkes and have him take care of the 1604 operation to dig a mine underneath parliament during the summer.

 By 1605, the team rented a coal cellar beneath the House of Lords and transported 36 barrels of gunpowder into it, had the explosion succeeded it would have destroyed the parliament building but also killed innocent citizens as well and plunged the nation deeper into religious war.

-However, a member of the group, thought to be Francis Tresham, had misgivings about the plan and warned the Catholic Lord Monteagle - this resulting in the arrest of Fawkes (who would later kill himself to escape his prosecutors’ torture) and the gunning down of most of Catesby’s crew.
+However, a member of the group, thought to be Francis Tresham, had misgivings about the plan and warned the Catholic Lord Monteagle - this resulted in Fawkes’ arrest (who would later kill himself to escape his prosecutors’ torture) and the gunning down of most of Catesby’s crew.

 Why is Bonfire Night celebrated on November 5?